+III.
 Title IX Coordinator

-The College's Title IX Coordinator may be reached by e-mail titleixcoordinator@trincoll.edu or phone at (860) 297-2688.
-The Title IX Coordinator is responsible for providing leadership and centralized support for compliance with all requirements under Title IX of the Education Amendments Act of 1972 (Title IX), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Violence Against Women Act (VAWA), and other federal and state laws and regulations pertaining to sex discrimination, harassment, and sexual violence.
+The College's Title IX Coordinator may be reached by email at titleixcoordinator@trincoll.edu, by phone at 860-297-2688, or at Williams Memorial, Room 127.
+The Title IX Coordinator is responsible for providing leadership and centralized support to ensure compliance with Title IX, relevant portions of the Clery Act, and other federal and state laws and regulations pertaining to sex discrimination, harassment, and sexual violence.
 The Title IX Coordinator serves as the primary College resource on Title IX requirements and compliance and provides consultation as needed.
-The Title IX Coordinator is also responsible for implementing complaint and investigation procedures, as well as training programs related to Title IX compliance.
-See the "Complaint Investigation and Adjudication Process" section of this policy for the Title IX Coordinator's specific duties related to complaints of sexual harassment.
+The Title IX Coordinator also is charged with providing education and training, overseeing the reporting and complaint processes, coordinating the College's investigation and resolution of all reports of sexual harassment, and maintaining centralized records of all reports, formal complaints, investigations, and resolutions in accordance with Title IX.

-The Title IX Coordinator may designate Deputy Coordinators to assist in Title IX compliance.
-Those individuals would have duties and responsibilities similar to the Title IX Coordinator and would report to the Title IX Coordinator.
-Where the Title IX Coordinator is listed as the designated point of contact for any role in this policy, the Title IX Coordinator may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.
+The Title IX Coordinator may designate Deputy Title IX Coordinators to assist in Title IX compliance.
+Deputy Title IX Coordinators have duties and responsibilities similar to the Title IX Coordinator and report to the Title IX Coordinator.
+Where the Title IX Coordinator is listed as the designated point of contact for any role in this policy, the Title IX Coordinator may designate a

+Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.